 If you make a choice to follow Jesus, understand that there will be times when you will be tempted to walk away.
 Will you?
 Don't allow convenience to be your way out.
-Be fearful of separating from God.
+Be fearful of separating from God, rather than family.